How long will my scuba tank last?

 How do Divers Know How Much Air They Use?

-Divers predict how much air the use using what they call “SAC Rate” or “Surface Air Consumption Rate”.
-There are a number of ways a diver can work out their SAC rate.
+Divers can predict how much air they use with what they call their “SAC Rate” or “Surface Air Consumption Rate“.
+There are several ways a diver can work out their SAC rate.

 The easiest way is underwater on a normal dive.
 It requires the diver to accurately measure the air they use, the time they dive and their average depth.
 Divide the total air consumed by the total time in minutes of the dive.
 This gives you the consumption per minute.
 Take the consumption per minute and multiply that by the total pressure of the average depth of your dive.